The rates of growth in a hyperbolic group: Growth rates of subgroups of hyperbolic groups

 Let: $\eta: F_{\ell} \to L$ be the associated quotient map.
 By Theorem 6.5 in \cite{Reinfeldt-Weidmann} there exists some index $n_0$, such that for every $n>n_0$ there exists an epimorphism $h_n: L \to H_n$ that satisfies: $g_n=h_n \circ \eta$.
 By passing to a subsequence we may assume that all the homomorphisms $\{g_n\}$ factor through the epimorphism: $\eta: F_{\ell} \to L$.
 Generalizing proposition \ref{1.2} we have:

 \begin{prop} $\lim_{n \to \infty} e(H_n,g_n(S))=e(L,\eta(S))$.

 \end{prop}

 \proof The subgroups $H_n$ are non-elementary subgroups of the hyperbolic group $\Gamma$.
-Hence, all of these subgroups, and the limit group $L$, contain non-cyclic free subgroups, and the limit tree $Y$ has infinitely many ends.
 This is sufficient for constructing the elements $u_{i,j} \in L$, $i,j=1,2$, with the properties that are listed in lemma \ref{1.3}, for the action of $L$ on the limit tree $Y$, using the construction that appears in the proof of lemma \ref{1.7}.

 Once there exist elements $\{u_{i,j}\}$ with the properties that are listed in lemma \ref{1.3}, the definitions of forbidden and feasible elements and their properties in the current context, as well as the rest of the argument, are identical to the way they appear in the proof of proposition \ref{1.2}.